samwiseg0/plex/debug_stats_monitoring/README.md

 The dashboard below uses Zabbix and InfluxDB as sources to provide the data for the graphs.

-The json for the dashboard below can be found [here](https://github.com/samwiseg00/plex/tree/master/debug_stats_monitoring/dashboard).
+The json for the dashboard below can be found at [debug_stats_monitoring/dashboard](https://github.com/samwiseg00/plex/tree/master/debug_stats_monitoring/dashboard).

 Scripts used from [DirtyCajunRice/grafana-scripts](https://github.com/DirtyCajunRice/grafana-scripts) to make up the dashboard:
 ```sh